Simeticone: Medical uses

-Simeticone is used to relieve the symptoms of excessive gas in the gastrointestinal tract, namely bloating, burping, and flatulence.
-While there is a lack of conclusive evidence that simeticone is effective for this use, studies have shown that it can relieve symptoms of functional dyspepsia and functional bloating.
+Simethicone is used to relieve the symptoms of excessive gas in the gastrointestinal tract, namely bloating, burping, and flatulence.
+While there is a lack of conclusive evidence that simethicone is effective for this use, studies have shown that it can relieve symptoms of functional dyspepsia and functional bloating.

-It has not been fully established that simeticone is useful to treat colic in babies, and it is not recommended for this purpose.
-A study in the United Kingdom reported that according to parental perception simeticone helped infant colic in some cases.
+It has not been fully established that simethicone is useful to treat colic in babies, and it is not recommended for this purpose.
+A study in the United Kingdom reported that according to parental perception simethicone helped infant colic in some cases.

-Simeticone can also be used for suspected postoperative abdominal discomfort in infants.
+Simethicone can also be used for suspected postoperative abdominal discomfort in infants.

 Side effects

-Simeticone does not have any serious side effects.
+Simethicone does not have any serious side effects.
 Two uncommon side effects (occurring in 1 in 100 to 1 in 1,000 patients) are constipation and nausea.

+Though poorly documented, some studies show a possible negative interaction between simethicone and levothyroxine, meaning it can possibly bind levothyroxine in the GI tract and hence reduce its absorption leaving the patient prone to clinical manifestations of hypothyroidism.
+It is important to mention the long T1/2 of levothyroxine which makes the phenomenon a matter of at least a week of using levothyroxine with simethicone.
+To prevent this interaction, simethicone is recommended to be taken at least 4 hours before or after levothyroxine.

 Pharmacology

-Simeticone is a non-systemic surfactant which decreases the surface tension of gas bubbles in the GI tract.
+Simethicone is a non-systemic surfactant which decreases the surface tension of gas bubbles in the GI tract.
 This allows gas bubbles to leave the GI tract as flatulence or belching.
-Simeticone does not reduce or prevent the formation of gas.
+Simethicone does not reduce or prevent the formation of gas.
 Its effectiveness has been shown in several in vitro studies.